AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/practice.md

 ## What's in this topic

 This article features a step-by-step illustration of how a real-life layout customization task is performed.
-Namely, it illustrates how to change the layout of customer account links in a Magento store page header.
+Namely, it illustrates how to change the layout of customer account links in a store page header.

 ## Moving customer account links